Geiseltal (fossil deposit): Mammals

 The odd-toed ungulates have the most extensive finds.
 These also had an ancient physique with an arched back and four toes on the front feet and three on the hind feet, which today only occurs in tapirs.
 Over 310 lower and 120 upper jaw remains, including two complete skeletons, come from the horse relatives from the Palaeotheriidae group.
 Of particular note is the well-known prehistoric horse Propalaeotherium, which is represented by several species.
 A complete skeleton with a 56 cm long torso, a 20 cm long skull and a shoulder height of 40 cm was discovered in 1933.
 Other genera that occur are Lophiotherium, Hallensia and Eurohippus.
 There are only a few teeth of the very rare Plagiolophus.
 With almost 180 individuals, Lophiodon, a tapir relative with a body length of 2.5 m and a shoulder height of 1 m, is also very common and represents the largest representative of the mammals from the Geiseltal.
-On an area of 131 m² alone, 110 individuals were discovered, probably the remains of a crocodile feeding ground.
+On an area of 131 m^{2} alone, 110 individuals were discovered, probably the remains of a crocodile feeding ground.
 Fossil finds of Lophiodon are known from all fossil-bearing seams, whereby the genus underwent a significant increase in body size from bottom to top.
 In addition, its relative Hyrachyus appeared rarer and was found with about 75 dentition remains and some parts of the body skeleton.
 Hyrachyus was more modern in construction than Lophiodon and stands at the base of the evolution of rhinoceroses and tapirs.